-- 1. This paper will focus on the development of a variables documentation system in Statistics Norway (SSB).
+This paper focuses on the development of a variables documentation system in Statistics Norway (SSB).
 The overall purpose of the system is to document variables in a central location, accessible by all, and to function as a tool for harmonizing names and definitions.
 The pilot system was intended to fill the needs of the 2001 population and housing census for documentation of variables.
-We will discuss user participation, stepwise development, resources and results.
-A requirement on the system has been that it must not be built in isolation, but must be linked to other relevant metadata systems. - 2.
-Parallel to the development of the variables documentation system, SSB participates in the Neuchâtel group2 where terminology and models connected to variables are discussed.
+We discuss user participation, stepwise development, resources and results.
+A requirement on the system has been that it must not be built in isolation, but must be linked to other relevant metadata systems, e.g. the file description database and classification server.

-II.
-PURPOSE OF THE VARIABLES DOCUMENTATION SYSTEM
+1 PURPOSE OF THE VARIABLES DOCUMENTATION SYSTEM

-- 3. In Statistics Norway information about variables can be found in different documents and systems, which makes accessibility and harmonization more difficult.
-The variables documentation system (Vardok) is intended to be a central system for documenting variables in Statistics Norway (e.g. definition, validity periods, classifications used) and a tool for harmonization of names and definitions of variables. - 4.
+In Statistics Norway information about variables can be found in different documents and systems, which makes accessibility and harmonization more difficult.
+The variables documentation system (Vardok) is intended to be a central system for documenting variables in Statistics Norway (e.g. definition, validity periods, classifications used) and a tool for harmonization of names and definitions of variables.

 At present Vardok can be accessed by everybody in SSB, but in the future external users will also, to some extent, have access to this information.
 As the variables are to be updated in Vardok but can be used in other systems, it is necessary to establish links to these other systems.
-To ensure this, one of the requirements on Vardok was that the system should not be established as a satellite system, but should find its place in SSB's network of metadata systems. - 5.
+To ensure this, one of the requirements on Vardok was that the system should not be established as a satellite system, but should find its place in SSB's network of metadata systems.

 As a result of today's decentralized storage of metadata, one might find the same variable name defined in different ways in different parts of the organization, and one might also find the same variable definition named in different ways.
 In Vardok this lack of harmonization will be visible to all, and the system will therefore be a valuable tool for standardization and harmonization.
-Each variable in Vardok will have an owner (one of the subject matter divisions) that will be responsible for entering the variable into the system and updating it.
+Each variable in Vardok will have an owner (one of the subject matter divisions) that will be responsible for entering the variable into the system and keeping it updated.